althonos/althonos.github.io/index.md

 Bioinformatics and Biostatistics at the École Normale Supérieure Paris-Saclay.

 I'm interested in embedded systems, low-level programming, semantic web, ontologies.
 I'm currently having fun hacking my Nintendo Switch.
-Otherwise, you can find me at a post-punk concert or a new-wave nightclub in the Bay Area.
+When I'm not coding, you can find me at a post-punk concert or a new-wave nightclub in the Bay Area.

 ## Open-sourcing the PICO-8